fosslight/fosslight-guide-en/tutorial/1_project.md

 ### 3-2.
 Notice Tab
 ![pkg](images/1_prj_notice.png)
 - Click "Request to generate a modified OSS Notice." to customize the OSS Notice.
 - OSS Notice File Format is additionally checked.
-(The OSS Notice to be issued can be set in several formats.)
+(The OSS Notice can be issued in several formats.)
 - Click the Preview button to check the OSS Notice in advance, and then click the OK button at the bottom right.
 - If you click the Download button, you can download the OSS Notice file in advance.
 - Click Save.